 - Quantitive data is checking your Google analytics and any type of analytics that show the measurable figures in your business.

 - Qualitative data is studying user behavior on your website.

 - We use an amazing tool called HOTJAR.
 Heat maps, user polls, video recordings of your website users.

-Discover more this topic on this podcast episode I recorded:
+Discover more about this topic on my podcast episode:

 The Real Magic Podcast EP68: How to Design a High-Performance Website